Alan Stevenson House

 Watersports, wildlife and birdwatching opportunities.

 Part of the Category A listed lighthouse establishment built for the construction and servicing of Skerryvore lighthouse, Alan Stevenson House is a stone built detached property enjoying a wonderful, peaceful location at the head of Hynish pier.
-Comfortably furnished throughout with sitting room featuring a solid fuel stove and activity room suitable for a range of uses.
+Comfortably furnished throughout with sitting room featuring a solid fuel stove and activity room suitable for a range of uses, including table tennis.

 Wheelchair accessible cloakroom